-Google Photos works like a huge online photo gallery program.
-Unlike Google Drive, Google Photos only support images, videos, and GIFs.
-Google Photos recognizes faces and has excellent image recognition technology that is perfect for finding people, places and many other things through your gallery.
-It's an application that will allow you to create your own photo albums and the automatically created albums are then grouped at the top of the page while the albums manually created by users are displayed below.
+Google Photos is like a huge online photo gallery program.
+Unlike Google Drive, Google Photos only supports pictures, videos, and GIFs.
+Google Photos recognizes faces and has great image recognition technology, perfect for finding people, places, and many other things through your gallery.
+In this application, you can create your own albums, then group automatically created albums at the top of the page, while user-created albums appear below.

 Google Drive is a cloud storage service provided by Google.
-Unlike Google Photos, it's generic.
 Unlike Google Photos, you can freely move, add or create folders in Google Drive.
-In addition, you can copy or move files as needed.
-It supports folder hierarchy and enables a user to organize files and folders in multiple folders.
-It does make managing your storage easier.
-Google Drive can handle not only pictures and videos, but all file types.
-Regardless of whether videos, photos or any other file type are used, Google Drive offers 15GB of free storage.
-After the 15GB free storage space is used up, you can purchase additional storage space.
+Additionally, you can copy or move files as needed.
+Since Google Drive supports a folder hierarchy, users can organize files and folders in multiple folders for easy storage and management.

 Why Transfer Google Photos to Google Drive?